-The Barruecopardo Tungsten Project is situated in the Castilla y Leon region of Spain.
-It is 100% owned and operated by Ormonde Mining and has a life of nine years.
+The Barruecopardo tungsten project is situated in the Castilla y Leon region of Spain.
+It is developed by Saloro SLU.

-A definitive feasibility study (DFS) for the mine was completed in February 2012.
-The mine is expected to produce 1.1 million ton (mt) annually, according to the DFS report.
+A definitive feasibility study (DFS) for the tungsten mine was completed in February 2012.
+The open-pit mine is expected to produce 1.1 million tonnes per annum (Mtpa), according to the DFS report.

 77 holes totalling 15,241m have been drilled to estimate the resources of the mine.
-Mineral resource estimates of Barruecopardo stand at 27.39mt grading at 0.26% of tungsten trioxide (WO3).
-Measured and indicated resources are estimated at 17.8mt grading at 0.29% WO3.
-Inferred resources are estimated at 9.59mt grading at 0.23% WO3.
+Mineral resource estimates of Barruecopardo stand at 27.39Mt grading at 0.26% of tungsten trioxide (WO3).

-The Barruecopardo mine was operational until the 1980s, when mining activities ceased due to unsafe and uneconomic conditions.
-These mining activities were carried out in southern part of the mine in open pits that are 800m x 100m in size.
+The Barruecopardo mine was operational until the 1980s when mining activities ceased due to unsafe and uneconomic conditions.
+These mining activities were carried out in the southern part of the mine in open pits that are 800m x 100m in size.

 The project does not require a primary grinding circuit because of its coarse mineralisation.
 Tailings dam is also not required, resulting in low capital and operational costs.

-The recovered ore will be transported through rail and road to mainland Europe, and through ports to overseas countries.
+The recovered ore will be transported through rail and road to mainland Europe, as well as ports to overseas countries.

 Molyhil tungsten and molybdenum mine is located 220km from Alice Springs in the Northern Territory of Australia.
 It is 100% owned and operated by Thor Mining.

-Within the Barruecopardo mining license, several other prospects are contained which are expected to increase the resource volume of the project.
+Within the Barruecopardo mining licence, several other prospects are contained, which are expected to increase the resource volume of the project.
 The most significant prospect among these is the Valdegallegos prospect located 1km west of the Barruecopardo mine.